BASED IN SLIGO, IRELAND

 It didn't happen very often on the showband scene, but once in a while, a the band became "bigger" than any of the stars that took front stage.
 Of course, it could also be argued that the singers "made" the band, and that was the case many times.
 However, bands like the Nevada and Miami, always seemed to be at the top, no matter who fronted the band.

-In the beginning, Jim O'Connor did not play bass, but was mostly a vocalist.
+As mentioned earlier, Jim O'Connor was a lead singer and did not play bass.
 However, he did not want to take the spotlight.
 Although not a top draw as of yet, the band played a good brand of pop music and were one of the first bands to break with the showband tradition of being all things to all people.
 Kelley herself was sold as the "blond bombshell," and the band's popularity continued to rise.

 Although later known as a country singer, at this stage in his a career, Roly was billed as Ireland's answer to Tom Jones.
 Not long after, Danny was replaced by Val Kearney, who came from The Jackpots.
 The band continued to grow in popularity and by early 1971 were a major draw across the country.
 They enjoyed some chart success with several of Roly's singles reaching the lower regions of the Irish Charts.

-Probably the single most important change in their lineup came in March, 1971 when Roly left to pursue a career in country music and formed his own band, Green County.
-He was replaced by Liam's brother, Brian "Red" Hurley, a young singer who had enjoyed some success with his bands, Colours and Wheels.
+This move brought about perhaps the single most important change in their lineup in March, 1971 when they announced Roly's replacement as Liam Hurley's brother, Brian "Red" Hurley, a young singer who had enjoyed some success with his band, Wheels.
 Red's debut with the Nevada was on March 16, 1971 at the Stella Ballroom in Limerick, fresh off his appearance in the Irish National Song Contest.

-However, by late 1974, Kelley had grown tired of the constant traveling and was offered the opportunity to replace Twink in Brendan Bowyer's Big 8 band.
+By late 1974, Kelley had grown tired of the constant traveling and was offered the opportunity to replace Twink in Brendan Bowyer's Big 8 band.
 The Big 8 spent most of the year in Las Vegas, coming home to Ireland for the summers only.
-Kelley accepted the band's offer and the band continued on with Red out front.
+Kelley accepted the band's offer.
 Kelley's departure marked the beginning of a tumultuous period for the band as singers came and went over the next ten years.
 Although the band continued to operate in the upper echelon of Irish bands, they never again recaptured the dominance they had enjoyed in the early 1970's.

-Reeling from the loss of the two stars that had catapulted the band to the top, they recruited two top class replacements: well known singer Glen Curtin, who had previously fronted the New Blues and had several hits under his belt; and Tina Reynolds, who had just represented Ireland at Eurovision singing "Cross Your Heart," penned by Chips' leader, Paul Lyttle.
+Meanwhile, reeling from the loss of the two stars that had catapulted the band to the top, they recruited two top class replacements: well known singer Glen Curtin, who had previously fronted the New Blues and had several hits under his belt; and Tina Reynolds, who had just represented Ireland at Eurovision singing "Cross Your Heart," penned by Chips' leader, Paul Lyttle.
 She also had chart topping hits with the Real McCoy in the early 70's and had broken into the business in 1964 with The Mexicans.
 Tina had almost died in a car accident in the early 70's with The Real McCoy, but made a strong comeback.
+Glen played his first gig with the band on Friday, June 28th in Portarlington.

-However, Glen's style never seemed to quite "fit" with the Nevada and although he and Tina worked well together after a bumpy start, after only twelve months, he decided to leave the band.
-In 1975, Tommy Hayden, the Nevada's manager, helped Glen put together his own "Galaxy Band" which included female vocalist Lisa Love.
+However, Glen's style never seemed to quite "fit" with the Nevada and although he and Tina worked well together after a bumpy start, after only twelve months, he decided to leave the band which was reported in Spotlight as a "shock split."
+In October, 1975, Tommy Hayden, now the Nevada's manager, helped Glen put together his own "Galaxy Band" which included female vocalist Lisa Love.
 That band would also recruit Fergie McElligot on guitar who would eventually join the Nevada in the early 80's.

-Glen's replacement was Ronnie Medford and the band continued to do well.
-However, in 1976, the band was involved in another accident, this time Tina receiving injuries to her legs.
-Although she recovered, within two years, she would retire.
 In 1977, Ronnie decided it was time to move on and he left to be replaced by young vocalist Roy Taylor.
-Roy and Tina also worked well together, but in late 1978, Tina announced her retirement, based mainly on recurring problems she had after her two accidents and the stress of life on the road.
+Roy and Tina also worked well together, but in November 1978, Tina announced her retirement, based mainly on recurring problems she had after her two accidents and the stress of life on the road.
+The press erroneously reported that Tina was being replaced by Kim Newport, (who had recently started her own band based in Sligo.) but was reported as being a "big name on the Dublin cabaret scene."

-Tina was replaced by Dublin cabaret artist Karen Black (Maeve Walsh) and the band maintained a loyal following.
-However, before the seventies were over, Jim O'Connor, the final remaining original member left the band, along with Val Kearney.
-Jim was replaced by Brian Tyrell on bass.
-As the 1980's progressed, the band managed to stay together, but the glory days were over.
+Tina was instead replaced by Dublin cabaret artist Karen Black (Maeve Walsh) and the band maintained a loyal following.
+However, before the seventies were over, Jim O'Connor and Pete Hayden, the final two remaining original members left the band, along with Val Kearney.
+Jim was replaced by Tony Quinn on bass and Pete by Gene Berrill on drums.
+As the 1980's got underway, the band managed to stay together, but only for a short time.

-In the early 80's the band did a nice business, and although a good pop band, they were definitely helped by the name recognition which came with The Nevada.
-In 1983, the band release it's final single, Mulligan and Me featuring Roy Taylor, although their last chart appearance had been in 1979.
+Between 1981 and 1983 the band did a nice business, and although a good pop band, they were definitely helped by the name recognition which came with The Nevada.
+In 1983, the band released it's final single, Mulligan and Me written by and featuring Roy Taylor, although their last chart appearance had been in 1979.
+By then, Roy had moved onto bass, and the band was down to a five piece.

-One of the truly great bands, the Nevada remained one of the top showbands of the entire era, moving from showband to pop band and through a plethora of lead singers, always providing dancers with what they wanted, good music and a good show.
+One of the truly great Irish showbands, the Nevada remained one of the top outfits of the entire era, moving from showband to pop band and through a plethora of lead singers, always providing dancers with what they wanted, good music, and a solid beat.

 (Some info for this feature from "Send Em Home Sweatin" by Vincent Power.)